avigewirtz/avigewirtz.github.io-/the-linux-command-line/file-and-directory-access-permissions.md

 * **Group**: A predefined group of users.&#x20;
 * **Other**:  All other users.

 Each of these user categories may be granted three types of permissions: read, write, and execute.
-In this section, we will go over how to view and interpret file and directory access permissions.
+In this section, we will go over how to view and interpret these access permissions.
 Won't go over the commands for modifying.&#x20;

 ### Viewing access permissions